Konisaurus/drawing_probability_calculator/README.md

 It includes the following features:
 - A GUI for setting up a desired sample hand.
 - Importing/storing decks.
-- Calculating the probability of a certain cample with the hypergeometric cumulative distribution function.
+- Calculating the probability of a certain sample with the hypergeometric cumulative distribution function.

 ## Installation